U.S. Cellular wins 690 mmWave 5G licenses, but plans 600MHz launch first

-Fifth-place U.S. telecommunications carrier U.S. Cellular confirmed today that it was one of the bigger winners in the FCC’s recently concluded millimeter wave auctions, successfully securing enough high-band 5G spectrum to cover 98% of its existing subscribers.
-But it says it still plans to roll out 5G first on slower, low-band 600MHz spectrum, while deployment of its new millimeter wave holdings will take place at an unspecified future date.
+Fifth-place U.S. telecommunications carrier U.S. Cellular today confirmed that it was one of the bigger winners in the FCC’s recently concluded millimeter wave auctions, successfully securing enough high-band 5G spectrum to cover 98% of its existing subscribers.
+But the company says it still plans to first roll out 5G on slower, low-band 600MHz spectrum, while deployment of its new millimeter wave holdings will take place at an unspecified future date.

 Though the FCC released the names of winning millimeter wave bidders earlier this month, most of the focus was on huge bids from the country’s top three carriers — Verizon, AT&T, and T-Mobile — which each spent between $505 million and $982 million to augment their nationwide high-band holdings.
 U.S. Cellular is significantly smaller and is heavily focused on rural users.
 As of today, it says it has 5 million “connections” — notably not customers or subscribers — in 21 states and will be able to deliver at least 300MHz of high-speed millimeter wave spectrum to 97% of them, thanks to a $256 million purchase of 690 millimeter wave licenses.